ikajic/python-in-science/README.md

 ```

 To make sure that our data is indeed what we had in the spreadsheet,
-print the data, print the data type and its dimensions by simply typing in the two following commands:
+print the data, print the data type and its dimensions by simply typing in the three following commands:
 ```python
 data
 type(data)